wwivbbs/docs/usenet.md

     newsrc
     alt.bbs.doors 25849 ALTBBSW
 ```
-This will force NEWS.EXE to download the list of every available newsgroups on the
+This will instruct NEWS.EXE to create NEWSRC if it does not already exist and download the list of every available newsgroups on the server.
-server.
 This will be a LOT of data so some people prefer to do this manually.

 **Manually Populate NEWSRC**
 Using an NNTP client download the list of newsgroups available from your Usenet Provider.
-Put this list of newsgroups into \wwiv\nets\wwivnet\newsrc.
+Save this list of newsgroups as \wwiv\networks\wwivnet\newsrc.

-**Verify the creation of the appropriate network file \wwiv\nets\wwivnet\n[subtype].net**
+**Verify the creation of the appropriate network file \wwiv\networks\wwivnet\n[subtype].net**
 There may be a bug that omits the host 32767, if so you will need to manually add the host.
 You may need to do this for each USENET group you add to your system
 ```
-\wwiv\nets\wwivnet\nALTBBSW.net
+\wwiv\networks\wwivnet\nALTBBSW.net

 32767
 ```
-As other SysOps subscribe to the subs, you will begin to see them appear in these n[subtype]net files:
+As other SysOps subscribe to the subs, you will begin to see them appear in these n[subtype].net files:
 ```
-\wwiv\nets\wwivnet\nALTBBSW.net
+\wwiv\networks\wwivnet\nALTBBSW.net

 1
 708